 The most obvious issue are the red splotches on most frames.
 Clearly, I did a poor job of blocking light from entering the rear red window.
 I had applied a piece of electrical tape over the exterior part of the window, but obviously that wasn’t enough.
 In Mick Feuerbacher’s original conversion article, he mentions inserting something inside of the rear door to block light, which I didn’t do thinking a piece of tape would be enough.
 Well, sadly, it wasn’t.
 For my next roll, I will definitely do a better job of keeping light from entering this window.

 Besides the light leaks, the images came out excellent.
 I shot everything using Sunny 16 and found the exposure to be perfect.
 This suggests that the shutter speed is accurate at 1/125 and my choices for aperture were spot on.
 I especially like the lighting on the Indian motorcycle image.

 The horizontal images came out nice giving a slight panoramic effect to the images.
 Although Dwayne’s scanned these images at a size of 1312 x 1546, I think extra detail could be extracted from the negatives using a better scanner.
 I may have to revisit these scans if I ever gain access to a better scanner.

-In all, I was very pleased with the results of these images.
+In all, I was very pleased with the results of these images on both types of film.
 Using the Yashica 44 was my favorite experience ever using a TLR.
 It’s smaller size, 712 gram weight, and easier portability made for a much more enjoyable experience for me.
 Yashica made great full size TLRs and it’s good to know that they didn’t skimp on the “baby” Yashica 44.
 I actually really like the look of the sprocket holes and film data on the sides of each exposure.
 The first image in the gallery of the boy playing with Play-Dough is an awesome image that I think would look great blown up.